Skip to content

-Castles are one of the prominent features of Scotland.
-Wherever you stay in Scotland, you will spot different fortresses with different architectural styles along the way.
-If you’re a history buff, you will definitely need to indulge in the rich history of these man-made wonders, where most battles of the English, the Vikings, and Scottish clans took place.
+Castles are one of Scotland’s prominent features.
+Wherever you stay in Scotland, you will spot different fortresses with different architectural styles.
+If you’re a history buff, you must indulge in the rich history of these man-made wonders, where most battles of the English, the Vikings, and Scottish clans took place.

-Scotland has over 1500 castles; no one knows the exact number.
+Scotland has over 1500 castles, the exact number of which is unknown.
 Their stunning views undoubtedly add to their magic.
-Since many of these castles are still the residences of clan descendants and royalty, they get closed during winter and the holiday season but are open to the public from April to October.
+Since many of these castles are still the residences of clan descendants and royalty, they are closed during winter and the holiday season but open to the public from April to October.

 It’s tough to pick favourites from a country with a castle on every corner, but we tried to narrow it down to the top 10 castles in Scotland that never fail to awe their visitors.